ubc-lib-geo/Data-Normalization-Classification/Content/Comparison.md

 ## Racial Disparities

 The police violence dataset and census for each country use different demographic groupings so we can't directly compare between all groups.
 However, three demographic groups: White, Black, and Indigenous are recorded by each census, so we'll compare between these.
-Whites are the majority in both countries, while black and indigenous people disproportionately impacted by police killings on both sides of the border.
+Whites are the majority in both countries, while black and indigenous people disproportionately impacted by police involved deaths on both sides of the border.
 One Caveat, the race of the victim is unknown for 25% of Canadian and 9% of United States.
 This adds uncertainty to the comparison.
-It also means that the Police Killing Rates by race are underestimated, especially for Canada.
+It also means that the Police Involved Death Rates by race are underestimated, especially for Canada.

 Scaled, to their respective populations, we can see that Indigenous and Black people are much more likely to be killed by the police than white people in both Canada and the United States and the overall rates for each racial group are higher in the US than Canada.